rickgladwin/thrive_challenge/README.md

 * I like validators to return a tuple or similar object, holding a boolean and a message.
 The `Company.validate_user_data` method currently returns a boolean only, making debugging harder.
+* Since there is a restriction on the Ruby version (3.0.0 and above), due to the use of endless functions, I could add a section to `challenge.rb` that will check the ruby version, or check that endless functions are supported in the current Ruby environment.
+In a larger project, enforcing such a restriction can be handled in the Gemfile.